rshiv7/Giftastic/README.md

 ### Using the GIPHY API to make a dynamic web page that populates with gifs of your choice.
 ### Choose from pre-existing titles or add your own.

+### Click once to start the animation.
+Click again to Stop it.

 <hr>